 Platform integration is a new trend that provides an intuitive search experience, facilitating easier and faster utilization of stock music

+The global stock music market is expected to generate USD 1.5 billion by 2024, growing at a CAGR of 9% during the forecast period.
 The trend of independent content creation is catching up in the stock music market.
 The demand for royalty-free and licensed music is spurred, and vendors are designing their products and services around the theme of independent content creation.
 There has also been an emergence of new platforms such as Tongal, which is a global community of creators that collaborate with studios, networks, and brands to develop video content for several platforms.
 Such communities are more likely to rely on stock music than commission its production, thereby taking stock music to major brands.

 The demand for subscription licenses of tracks, loops, and sound effects and lifetime licenses of theme tunes is expected to shape the demand in the stock music market.
 Podcast players, which offer podcasting tools to create, distribute, and measure podcasts, have partnered with stock music companies to offer a whole library of royalty-free music for podcasts to enable podcast creators to heighten the audio experience for listeners.

 The market is witnessing an increase in the audio-based content, which is expected to affect the stock music market.
 In addition, platform integration is a new trend in the market that provides an intuitive search experience, facilitating easier and faster utilization of stock music through the integration of music libraries across applications.

 Hence, the rise in independent content creators, the growth of TV-style programming, the growth of the platform integrations, and the growing popularity of sound design-first approach are contributing to the growth of the stock music market size.